vorni22/operating-systems/chapters/software-stack/system-calls/drills/tasks/libcall-syscall/README.md

-# Library calls vs System Calls
+# Library Calls vs System Calls

-Enter the `libcall-syscall/support/` folder and go through the practice items below.
+Enter the `chapters/software-stack/system-calls/drills/tasks/libcall-syscall/support/` folder and go through the practice items below.

 1. Check library calls and system calls for the `call2.c` file.
    Use `ltrace` and `strace`.